snlangsuan/line-messaging/README.md

 LINE's server sends user action (message, image, location and etc.) to your bot server.
 Request of that contains event(s); event is action of the user.

 Webhook events:
-- MESSAGE : Event name which contains the sent message.
+- **MESSAGE** Event name which contains the sent message.
-- FOLLOW : Event name for when your account is added as a friend (or unblocked).
+- **FOLLOW** Event name for when your account is added as a friend (or unblocked).
 You can reply to follow events.
-- UNFOLLOW : Event name for when your account is blocked.
+- **UNFOLLOW** Event name for when your account is blocked.
-- JOIN : Event name for when your account joins a group or talk room.
+- **JOIN** Event name for when your account joins a group or talk room.
 You can reply to join events.
-- LEAVE : Event name for when your account leaves a group.
+- **LEAVE** Event name for when your account leaves a group.
-- POSTBACK : Event name for when a user performs an action on a template message which initiates a postback.
+- **POSTBACK** Event name for when a user performs an action on a template message which initiates a postback.
 You can reply to postback events.
-- BEACON : Event name for when a user detects a LINE Beacon.
+- **BEACON** Event name for when a user detects a LINE Beacon.
 You can reply to beacon events.

 See Also
 --